-Relocating to south 2nd street from a location north of downtown (424 W. McKinley), the venerable bar "Castaways" became Castaways South, and advertised itself as having the "Largest dance floor in the Midwest".
+Relocating to South 2nd Street from a location north of downtown (424 W. McKinley), the venerable bar "Castaways" became Castaways South, and advertised itself as early as February 1971 as having the "Largest dance floor in the Midwest".
 Within a few years, the bar was renamed Ballgame.

 More information about this business is welcomed from anyone who can contribute it.

 Recollections: The following are recollections of others who have been kind enough to submit their personal memories to the webmaster.
 You are welcome to do the same!